6.5. Recruitment and Hiring in Policing

 • Pull-ups: a certain number, in a specified amount of time

 Just as with the written test, the physical agility/physical fitness test must be prepared for.
-All of the above three tests require the candidate to work out and perform various physical fitness activities for a specified period of time before the testing process in order to ensure the candidate is in proper physical condition for the test.
+All of the above three tests require the candidate to work out and perform various physical fitness activities for a specified period before the testing process to ensure the candidate is in proper physical condition for the test.
 It is also the time for the candidate to realize that physical fitness must be a career-long decision in law enforcement, and this is the perfect time to start with the mindset of keeping physically fit as a lifestyle.

 Officers with the Ashland Police Department teach a defensive tactics class during the annual Lock-In Event.
 This is a great time for SOU CCJ students to learn the tactics officers train in during the police academy and every year during defensive tactics recertification.